 RA issues credentials in a manner that confirms the address of record supplied by the applicant, for example by requiring applicant to enter on-line some information from a notice sent to the applicant;

 RA issues credentials in a manner that confirms ability of the applicant to receive telephone communications at telephone number or email at email address associated with the applicant in records.
 Any secret sent over an unprotected channel shall be reset upon first use.
+[US / EZP800-63-2: §5.3.1.2.11 d) vii)]

+[US / EZP800-63-2: §5.3.1.2.11 d) vi)]

-Additional checks should be performed so as to establish the uniqueness of the claimed identity.
+Additional checks should be performed so as to establish the uniqueness of the claimed identity (See AL2_ID_SCV#010).

-Alternative checks may be performed where the enterprise can show that they lead to at least the same degree of certitude.
+Alternative checks may be performed where the enterprise can show that they lead to at least the same degree of certitude (See AL2_ID_SCV#010).

-Current Relationship Identity Verification
+Current Relationship Identity Proofing

 If the specific service offers identity proofing to applicants with whom it has a current relationship, then it must comply with the criteria in this section.